fahedslx/HTTPageboy/README.md

 There are no external dependencies for production. :)

 There are two deps for testing only.
+Just remove them.

 ## License